-- The CF Clinic is held 1 or 2 times a week (usually on Tuesdays and Fridays). - It is on level 4 of the H.I.
-Use the Robie Street entrance and register at the kiosk, then go directly to the Respirology Clinic.
-Do not wait in the large waiting room. - A clinic aide will show you to a room and measure your height and weight.
+- The CF Clinic is held 1 or 2 times a week (usually on Tuesdays and Fridays). - The Clinic is on level 4 of the H.I. - Use the Summer Street entrance. - Register at the kiosk, then go directly to the Respirology Clinic. - Do not wait in the large waiting room. - A clinic aide will show you to a room and measure your height and weight.

-- The respiratory therapist will check your:
+- The respiratory therapist will check your: - > Temperature

-- Temperature

-Blood pressure
+- > Blood pressure

-- Pulse (heart rate)
+- > Pulse (heart rate)

 - > Oxygen levels

-- Breathing rate
+- > Breathing rate